 - Be at 200% of the federal poverty level or below

-- Have or be willing to get a Service Point card
+- Have or be willing to get a Clarity card

 We ask that you bring proof of income with you to your 1st appointment (pay stub, welfare check, food stamp, etc.).
-For those who work and need to shop on Wednesday evenings, you must bring proof of your current pay stub.
 For students, we ask that you bring a copy of your class schedule.

-Food baskets are available through the HC once every other month per family.
-We also distribute holiday food baskets for Thanksgiving and Christmas.
-To receive a food basket, you must sign up at the HPC.
+Food baskets are available through the HC once a month per family.
+We also distribute food baskets for Thanksgiving.

-People’s City Mission’s Homeless Prevention Center is the hub for our donation distribution and recycling programs.
-Learn more about how and where to donate!
+People's City Mission's Help Center is the hub for our donation distribution and recycling programs.

 Items donated to our Help Center (6800 P Street, behind Big Lots), Shelter (110 Q Street) and our Toss Boxes are collected and sorted to be: